Enhancing workplace access and inclusion

 Ed shared some wisdom from his father who was a judge, he said “My father always said ‘the best kind of judge is someone who can supress their prejudices’.
 I think he is right.
 To become aware of your own bias and then take steps to supress that bias, means you can start to contribute to a truly diverse community.”

 Samantha Dancey then introduced AND’s Access and Inclusion Index.
 “For the first time, in Australia there is a way for organisations to measure their progress against access and inclusion goals,” she said.
 “The tailored evaluation and benchmarking reports provide organisations with a roadmap for improvement.”

 Samantha then shared three case studies from the 2016 Access and Inclusion Benchmark Report, showcasing how the whole-of-organisation approach works for different businesses.

 Following the presentations, Darren, Ed and Samantha were joined by Sam Turner from Westpac Group for a panel discussion.
 Westpac Group were named as a leading organisation in AND’s Access and Inclusion Index.
 According to Sam, “As one of Australia’s largest employers we have an obligation to be as accessible and inclusive as possible.”

 The panel answered questions posed by Lisa Annese, CEO Diversity Council Australia and by event attendees.
-To finish, Simon Moss from The Recruitment Company asked, what steps Small and Medium sized Enterprises (SME) could take to make the most difference.
+To finish, Simon Moss from The Recruitment Company asked, what steps small and medium enterprises (SMEs) could take to make the most difference.